leikareipa/kelpo/README.md

 Auxiliary code provides Kelpo-compatible implementations of various rendering-related tasks, e.g. triangle transformation.
 Client applications can optionally include some or all of this functionality to avoid having to implement it themselves.

 Kelpo's auxiliary code is neither required by Kelpo to operate nor guaranteed to be best-case implementations.
-You can use it as a time saver or a starting point, or choose to bring your own - it's up to you.
+You can use it as a time saver or a starting point (minding any licensing restrictions), or choose to bring your own - it's up to you.

-Public functions and variables in auxiliary code use the `kelpoa_` prefix.
+Exposed functions in auxiliary code use the `kelpoa_` prefix.

+## Error handling

+Every function exposed by the `kelpo_interface_s` struct, as well as all internal Kelpo functions prefixed with `kelpo_`, are guaranteed to return either 1 to indicate success or 0 to indicate failure.

+Every such function that returns 0 will also push an error code into Kelpo's error queue, further describing the error.
+To retrieve these error codes, use the `kelpo_error_code()` and `kelpo_error_peek()` functions.

+To retrieve the most recent error code and remove it from the error queue, call `kelpo_error_code()`.
+Calling this function in a loop until it returns `KELPOERR_NO_ERROR` will return and remove all errors in the queue, with `KELPOERR_NO_ERROR` indicating that the queue is empty.

+To retrieve the most recent error code without modifying the error queue, call `kelpo_error_peek()`.
+Since this function doesn't modify the queue, it can only return the most recent error, or `KELPOERR_NO_ERROR` to indicate that the queue is empty.

+To find whether Kelpo has reported any errors, you can use e.g. `(kelpo_error_peek() == KELPOERR_NO_ERROR)`.
+It evaluates to true when there are no errors and false otherwise, without modifying the error queue.

+The error queue can be reset (cleared) by calling `kelpo_error_reset()`.
+All accumulated error codes will be removed, and both `kelpo_error_code()` and `kelpo_error_peek()` will return `KELPOERR_NO_ERROR` until further errors are reported.

 # Screenshots